phildionne/flinks/README.md

 })
 ```

 Configure `debug` to print every API requests and responses.
+Default to `false`.

 ```ruby
 flinks = Flinks.new({